 You can onboard users by configuring Azure Active Directory (Azure AD) identity federation with CDP.

-Log in to CDP web interface and navigate to Management Console > User Management > select the Identity Providers tab and click on Create Identity Provider to create an identity provider.
+Log in to CDP web interface and navigate to Management Console > User Management, select the Identity Providers tab and click on Create Identity Provider to create an identity provider.

 Open another web browser window, navigate to

 https://portal.azure.com/, and log in to your Azure Portal.

 On your Azure Portal, navigate to the Azure Active Directory.

 Select the Enterprise applications service.